0

 Greenhouse Gas Inventory and Emission Reduction Progress Reports

 In 2019, Senate Bill 19-096 was adopted requiring the division to publish updates to the statewide greenhouse gas inventory no less frequently than every two years.
 The House Bill 19-1261 was also adopted in 2019, establishing the first statewide greenhouse gas reduction goals and requiring progress reports to the legislature every odd-numbered year.
-Using facility reported data and other data sources, such as the U.S. EPA’s State Greenhouse Gas Emissions and Removals dataset or the State Inventory Tool, each updated Greenhouse Gas Inventory Report includes past, recent, and projected greenhouse gas emissions for the following sectors:
+Using facility reported data and other data sources, such as the U.S. EPA’s State Greenhouse Gas Emissions and Removals dataset or the State Inventory Tool, each updated Greenhouse Gas Inventory Report includes past, recent, and projected greenhouse gas emissions for the following sectors and subsectors:

 • Agriculture.